luisweir/productivity-tools/README.md

 python video_summary_gen.py
 ```
 *Videos to process should be listed in `videos.txt`, one video file path per line.*
+Additional options:
+- Use --prompt-name to select a custom prompt template (default uses a built-in prompt).
+Prompt files follow the same lookup rules as mic_summary.py (./prompts/, script dir, ~/prompts/, or explicit path).
+If the file includes {transcript} it will be replaced with the transcript text; otherwise the transcript will be appended under a Transcript: header.

 ### 📅 calendar_toolkit.py
 **Description:** Provides utilities for calendar integration including Microsoft token management and timezone resolution via OCI Toolkit.